-According to a 2017 survey by RetailMeNot, people spend an average of $137 for food and $116 on alcohol for a proper bachelorette bash. “[Most women] aren’t interested in spending thousands of dollars; they’re spending maybe $150 for the weekend on bachelorette activities,” says Bri Steck, CEO of Vegas Girls Night Out, a boutique party-planning concierge in Las Vegas.
-“Instead of doing $3,000 bottle service, they’re just going to do entry into the nightclubs and open bar for a couple hours.”
+According to a 2017 survey by RetailMeNot, people spend an average of $137 for food and $116 on alcohol for a proper bachelorette party. “[Most women] aren’t interested in spending thousands of dollars; they’re spending maybe $150 for the weekend on bachelorette activities,” says Bri Steck, CEO of Vegas Girls Night Out, a boutique party-planning concierge in Las Vegas.
+“Instead of doing $3,000 bottle service, they’re just going to do entry into the nightclubs and open bar for a couple of hours.”

-Joanne Barken, founder of the Bach, an online hub for bachelorette-party planning ideas, agrees.
+Joanne Barken, founder of the Bach, an online hub for bachelorette party planning ideas, agrees.
 “Bachelorette parties continue to focus more and more on the experience and less on a drunken, rowdy night out on the town,” she says.
 “From cooking classes to yoga retreats, more and more groups are looking at bachelorette weekends as an excuse to try something new and splurge on an experience that they wouldn’t normally try on their own.”

-Not surprisingly, more women than men are willing to shop to look their best at the bachelorette—39 percent versus 29 percent.
+Not surprisingly, more women than men are willing to shop to look their best at the bachelorette bash—39 percent versus 29 percent.
 Translation: You’ll need new clothes for those Instagram snaps, and 35 percent say they purchased a new outfit for a bachelorette.
 So how much do selfie-worthy new clothes cost?
 That’ll be $137, please.

 Plus, says Barken, brides are opening their wallets for extra gifts for their squad.
 “We’ve seen that party favors have gotten way more elaborate,” she says.
 “It’s no longer just about the gifts for the bride; all of the guests are often gifted fun items such as welcome bags, hangover kits, and cute party attire.”